kopalkhare2/daily-coding-challenge/Day 29/readme.md

-# 📘 LeetCode Problem Write-Up
+# 📘 LeetCode Problem's Approach

 Hey there! 👋
 This file explains how I approached and solved two LeetCode problems.
 I’ve broken down the logic and thought process behind each solution - the idea behind it.